gchhablani/gchhablani/README.md

 ### Hi there 👋

 I am Gunjan Chhablani :) <br>
-I currently work as an Applications Engineer at Oracle India Pvt.
+I graduated from BITS Pilani in 2020 and I currently work as an Applications Engineer at Oracle India Pvt.
 Ltd.
 <!--
 **gchhablani/gchhablani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.